scditta/restaurant-ordering-system-frontend/README.md

 <h1 align="center"> Restaurant Food Ordering System - FrontEnd </h3>

 ## 📰 *Description*
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This is the reataurant food ordering system front-end service.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This is the restaurant food ordering system front-end service.
 This service will use routing capabilities to build a single page application using the [React](https://reactjs.org/) framework.
-The [Axios](https://github.com/axios/axios) library will be used to simplify the number of AJAX calls needed.
-Additionally, the [Bootstrap 5.2](https://getbootstrap.com/docs/5.2/getting-started/introduction/) framework will be used to implement templates, typography, and extra functionality for HTML and CSS to create a responsive website with a professional look.
+The [Axios](https://github.com/axios/axios) library will be used to send asynchronous HTTP request to REST endpoints.
+This will allow us to use request methods like get, post, delete, and many more.
+Additionally, the [React-Bootstrap](https://react-bootstrap.github.io/) framework will be used to implement components containing templates, typography, and extra functionality for JSX and CSS to create a responsive website with a professional look.

 ## 🎃 *Language*
 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)